-Physics (BA) A major leading to a BA in physics requires a minimum of 24 hours in physics courses beyond PHYS 152 and numbered 211 or above, including two courses with labs, two hours in laboratory, and one in seminar.
+A major leading to a BA in physics requires a minimum of 24 hours in physics courses numbered 200 or above, including two courses with labs, two hours in laboratory, and one in seminar.
 The BA major is particularly appropriate for students interested in a double major with another field, or for students completing a concentration in secondary education.